Mike-Mortensen-Portfolio/Oiski.School.Webshop_H3_2021/README.md

 # EF Core Webshop

 ## About The Project
 The project and its specifications are defined by the assignment in relation to our lectures on `EF Core` and `Linq`, for which the project is to be handed in as a group project.
-Our group is formed by **Jasmin Nielsen** and **Mike '_Oiski_' Mortensen**
+Our group is formed by **Jasmin 'Jeongoks' Nielsen** and **Mike '_Oiski_' Mortensen**

 ## Dependencies
 - [Microsoft.EntityFramworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/)